iseahound/ImagePut/README.md

 ## So you want to convert an image?

-But you don't how.
+But you don't know how.
 That's okay because you can just do this:

     str := ImagePutBase64("cats.jpg")